See also: CS 375 Schedule

 Prep and Reading

-This week’s reading includes a brand new result from Anthropic that looks really helpful for getting an accurate intuition about what’s going on inside an LLM.
+This week’s reading includes a result from Anthropic that looks helpful for getting an accurate intuition about what’s going on inside an LLM.
 We’re looking at the high-level overview article this week; if people are interested we can dig into the technical report in a future week.

 - 3blue1brown articles (you may prefer to watch the linked video at the top)